 SOC 101 Introduction to Sociology 3

-GROUP III Select from Social Science Elective
+GROUP III Select from Social Science Electives

 Students earning an Associate degree must meet the requirement for coursework on improving human relations as defined in Public Act 87-581.